keithbuhler/keithbuhler.github.io/Buhler-CV.md

 Ph.D.
 Philosophy, University of Kentucky (in progress, defense scheduled for 2016)
 M.A.
 Philosophy, University of Kentucky, 2014
 M.A.
-Eastern Orthodox Theology, University of Lebanon, 2012
+Applied Orthodox Theology, University of Lebanon, 2012
 B.A.
 Humanities, Biola University, 2004

-### RESEARCH
+### AREA OF SPECIALIZATION
-*Specialization*: Ethics, metaethics.
+Ethics, Metaethics

-*Competence*:  Philosophy of mind, history of philosophy (especially ancient and medieval), religion, bioethics, and applied ethics.
+### AREAS OF COMPETENCE
+Mind, Religion, Ancient, Bioethics, and Applied Ethics

 ### DISSERTATION